dodona-edu/dodona-edu.github.io/en/guides/login-and-settings-for-students/README.md

 ![image](./choose_language.en.png)

-If you select a [language]() while you are logged in it will be set as your preferred language in your [user settings]().
+If you select a [language]() while you are logged in, it will be set as your preferred language in your [user settings]().

 ::: details Note

-The language in which fixed components of Dodona (menubar, course structure, notifications, ...) are shown is fully controlled by the platform.
+The language used for fixed components of Dodona (menubar, course structure, notifications, ...) are shown is fully controlled by the platform.
 These components are always shown in the selected [language]().

-De name and description of a [course]() are fixed, as are names and descriptions of  [exercise series]() within a course.
+The name and description of a [course]() are fixed, as are names and descriptions of  [exercise series]() within a course.
 These components do not depend on the selected  [language]().
 The language of these components falls entirely under the control of the course administrators that created the course.

 The name and description of an [exercise]() depend on the selected [language]().
 If a translation of the name and description was provided in the selected language when creating the exercise, theses components of the exercise will also be displayed in that language.